 He worked at Harnischfeger as a truck driver until he retired in 1980.

-His family remembers his enjoyment of camping, traveling, favorite place to eat was In and Out Burgers.
-Was a member of the St. Odilia Catholic Church.
+His family remembers his enjoyment of camping, traveling, and his favorite place to eat was "In and Out Burgers".
+He was member of the St. Odilia Catholic Church.

-In addition to his wife and parents, Wallace was preceeded in death by four brothers; Verner, Walford, Walter, Willard "Gigs" and three sisters; Engla Scheuren, Rose Picard, and Mildred DuFour; grandson,Doug Bougie.
+In addition to his wife and parents, Wallace was preceeded in death by brothers; Verner, Walford, Walter, and Willard "Gigs" and sisters; Engla Scheuren, Rose Picard, and Mildred DuFour, grandson,Doug Bougie.

 Mass of Christian Burial will be held at 11 a.m.
 Friday, June 20, at St. Thomas Catholic Church with Father Rick Couriour officiating.
 Burial will take place in the Holy Cross Cemetery.

 MaryJo (Sehl) Good, 52, of Traverse City, Mich., died Saturday, June 14, 2014.

 MaryJo was born June 25, 1961, in Gaylord, Mich.

 She married Robert Allen Good on July 28, 2007, in Traverse City.

 MaryJo is survived by her husband, Robert Allen Good; children, Candy (Jonathan) Campeau and Kenneth Sehl of Traverse City, and Samuel Good of Iowa; four grandchildren; parents; grandmother; four sisters; father and mother-in-law, William and JoAnn Good of Bark River.